 So our heroes turn to good old-fashioned elbow grease to beat Dracula and save the Lost Ones (even better, they acknowledge that the one bite = conversion thing means Dracula’s army will grow at an exponential rate, so every second is precious).
 And I like how Bruce won’t even consider the possibility of killing the Lost Ones – I know, I know, kid’s movie and all, but the script neatly ties it into honoring his dad’s memory and medical legacy.

 Yeah, I think we all saw this coming – Gotham’s never gonna be big enough for two Creatures of the Night, so Dracula folds his rap-sheet into Batman’s without half-trying.
 I’m… of two minds about this.
 On the one hand, it’s a clever little nod to how Batman probably wouldn’t exist – not in any shape we’d recognize, anyhow – had his creators lacked the Count for inspiration.
 On the other, “Bad Stuff is happening after dark!
-Let’s blame Batman!” was what carried a big chunk of That Other Show’s first movie, which really doesn’t strike me as a smart thing to evoke when this movie’s just starting to find its feet.
+Let’s blame Batman!” already carried a pretty big chunk of this movie-

 In other news, Penguin’s somehow hooked Dracula’s crypt up with a plasma screen (har har), so the good Count can now stalk Vicky from afar as well as up close.
 His basis for this attraction?
 I shit you not – it’s apparently because of all the v’s in her name.